38 Eastwood Drive, Suite 401

 Ultimately, setting goals for your small business will require you to continually utilize one all-important characteristic: honesty.

-By integrating transparency throughout your entire business model, you’ll find setting goals for your small business will get easier every year.
+By integrating transparency throughout your entire business, you’ll find setting goals for your small business will get easier every year.